Skip to main content

 Options for Surgery

 Breast cancer surgery can be individualized depending on your specific diagnosis, tumor biology, and extent of tumor in your breast.
 After reviewing your medical history and test results, your medical team will recommend the most effective treatment plan for you.
-Surgery may be the only treatment you need, but may be used in combination with chemotherapy and/or radiation therapy.
+Surgery may be the only treatment you need or may be used in combination with chemotherapy and radiation therapy.

-• Lumpectomy, or partial breast surgery, is used for tumors that can be removed in their entirety while leaving a significant amount of the normal breast tissue remaining.
-This would then in most circumstances be followed by radiation.
+Lumpectomy, or breast conserving surgery, is used for tumors that can be removed in their entirety while leaving a significant amount of normal breast tissue remaining.
+This would then in most circumstances be followed by radiation to the breast.
+For patients with large or ptotic breasts, this can be combined with a breast reduction or lift — a procedure called an oncoplastic reduction — to eliminate the defect caused by the lumpectomy as well as to optimize post-surgical aesthetic outcomes and reduce the neck and back pain caused by large breasts.

 Another pathway is the use of surgery following the completion of chemotherapy first.